devqurious/qblog/content/posts/electrolysis.md

 {{< youtube -M7zCZBEDUU >}}

 An element is something that cannot be split further into something that is simpler.
 For over a thousand years, the Universe was assumed to be made of four different elements - Fire, Earth, Air, and Water.
+Or so said Aristotle.

 In 1800, a surgeon and a chemist conclusively proved that at least one of the above, Water, was not an element at all.
 In fact, they proved that water can be split into two things - Hydrogen and Oxygen.
 And they realized this quite by accident.
 They had recently got the specifications on how to make a voltaic pile (from a letter a Signor Volta sent to the Royal Society in London) and were "messing" around with it, when they realized that a tiny bit of gas was coming out a drop of water that was connected to their apparatus.